 Runs a Kestrel Web Server instance that hosts the MigFx Portal .
 If you stop this one, the Portal will not work.

 If you accidentally close one of the command prompts, the best remedy is simply to sign out from your Remote Desktop session and then sign in a again.
 The 3 command prompts are started when you sign in.

 Congratulations!
 Now you have completed the initial setup of your migFx training slot

 - You have added your mapping projects on your local disk to the repository

 - You have verified your Visual Studio installation and located the Workshop Engine solution

-- You have verified that you have access to the Director and the Workshop track and that the Director Service is up and running
+- You have verified that the Workshop track and that the Runtime is up and running

 - Finally you have verified that you have access to the Portal